greaselovely/HourGlass/README.md

 # VLA
-Very Large Array Image Download Scripts
+Very Large Array Image Download Scripts; or whatever the 7734 else you want to download.
+I <3 the VLA, so this is what it is.

 # Why?